deepchecks/deepchecks/README.md

 ## ✅ Deepchecks Checks

-- Many preimplemented checks for testing issues such as model performance (e.g. identify weak segments), data distribution (e.g. detect drifts or leakages) and data integrity (e.g. find conflicting labels).
+- Each check tests for a specific potential problem.
+Deepchecks has many preimplemented checks for finding issues with the model's performance (e.g. identifying weak segments), data distribution (e.g. detect drifts or leakages) and data integrity (e.g. find conflicting labels).
 - Customizable: each check has many configurable parameters, and custom checks can easily be implemented.
 - Can be run manually (during research) or triggered automatically (in CI processes or production monitoring)